kscottwordsmith/git-cheatsheet/readme.md

 In order to get things pushed up to github, here is a cheat sheet to help you get going.
+Depending on whether or not your are starting from scratch or you are forking a previous repo, follow the instructions as neccesary.
+The third section is the same for both.

 ### From Scratch:
     1. Create your repo on github